YeonwooSung/ai_book/SelfSupervisedLearning/README.md

 ## Bootstrap Your Own Latent

-The Bootstrp Your Own Latent (BYOL) is an approach to self-supervised image representation learning.
+The [Bootstrp Your Own Latent (BYOL) [10]](https://arxiv.org/abs/2006.07733) is an approach to self-supervised image representation learning.
 BYOL relies on two neural networks, referred to as online and target networks, that interact and learn from each other.

 The thing that makes the BYOL unique is that it achieved the state of the art without using the negative pair, where many previous self-supervised models such as contrastive learning models used negative pair to achieve the state of the art.